VitLoz/Diamond_Price_TensorFlov_v1/README.md

-# Prediction of diamonds prices with TensorFlow V1.
+# Prediction of diamonds' prices with TensorFlow V1.